Flagship report

 Every figure presented as data is attributed to a named third-party publisher, with the year where known and a public link.
 Where we could not verify a figure against a public source, we left it out rather than estimate it.
 Market sizes quoted from research firms reflect those firms' own definitions and scopes, which differ.
 Where a research firm publishes a market size in US dollars, we have converted it to pounds at approximately one pound to 1.27 dollars and rounded for readability; the figure in the original source remains in dollars.

-The roles in demand and leadership traits sections are Evara's own qualitative assessment, drawn from live search briefs and a point-in-time scan of public job boards in mid-2026.
+The roles in demand, career levels, leadership traits and outlook sections are Evara's own qualitative assessment, drawn from live search briefs and a point-in-time scan of public job boards in mid-2026.
 They are directional and carry no pay figures, because we will not publish a salary benchmark we have not robustly measured.

 The commercial moves section summarises publicly reported developments, with the original reporting linked on each item.
 The businesses to watch section is an editorial selection and implies no ranking or commercial relationship.